 What is the best way to send my machine to you?

 The FREE way!
 Complete our schedule service form and you will be able to print a pre-paid shipping label through UPS.
+Please note that we insure the package for $100, regardless of the cost of its contents.
 Don’t want us to pay for the shipping?
 No problem!
 Our address is: